Are your employee travel expenses and other business expenses compliant with the set regulations in your city or country?

 - Define budget allocations: Make sure this entails all the allotted budgets for all the possible business expenses incurred.
 These categories can be departments, employees of different tiers or designations, events, per diems, mileage rates, and other work-related travel expenses.
 This ensures your finance teams are well aware of the spending limits.

-- Draft a well-defined employee travel expenses policy: This is to ensure your employees are aware of your policies for the reimbursement of travel expenses.
+- Draft a well-defined employee travel expense policy: This is to ensure your employees are aware of your policies for the reimbursement of travel expenses.
 Your policy needs to outline the types of acceptable spends, the spending limit for different categories, and more.
 Ensure you discourage fraudulent behavior.

 - Communicate your policies effectively: Your employees do not have the time to understand the nuances of your travel and expense policies.
 Hence, ensure you conduct short sessions or inform your employees via email or other such means.
 This increases the chances of your employees staying compliant.